 The script contains the dialog, the character names, locations and essential action for the piece.
 More of a tool for the director and actors, a good script will also successfully convey the mood of the work without spelling it out.
 It is the inspiration for the look and the guideline for progression.

-When the storyboard is complete, the team will use it and the script to make a shot list.
-Identical angles are combined and/or placed next to each other, then next to other shots in the same location.
+When the storyboard is complete, the team will use it along with the script to make a shot list.
+Identical angles are combined and/or placed next to each other.
+These groups are paired with other shots in the same location.
 Careful consideration is made for continuity, makeup, availability of actors and properties, locations, travel times, equipment and more.
-In the end the DP will have a checklist of every frame in the production.
-He or she will know what’s required in each shot, and when, where and with what it will be done.
+In the end, the director and DP will have a checklist of every shot in the production maximized for budget and time.
+They will use this information to decide which equipment is necessary to complete the production.

-Though new ideas often spring up during production and modifications made, these documents serve as the foundation for capturing the story in its entirety, ensuring quality and consistency is maintained, and nothing is left out or forgotten.
-This, along with the cinematography techniques described above ensure that the visionary can effectively bring the story they want to tell to the screen.
-This in turn, is what will ultimately bring a sense of captivation and wonder to the audience.
+Though new ideas often spring up during production and modifications made, these documents serve as the foundation for capturing the story in its entirety, ensuring quality and consistency is maintained and nothing is left out or forgotten.
+They, along with the cinematography techniques described above, ensure that the visionary can effectively realize the story they want to tell and ultimately bring a sense of captivation and wonder to the audience.

 Think like a cinematographer

-Maybe the best teaching tool is to to watch movies and television.
+Maybe the best teaching tool is to simply watch movies and television.
 Observe the methods used in their creation.
-Learn not only the how, but the why of the craft.
+Learn not only the “how”, but the “why” of the craft.
 Making your dream come alive will be as much fun to tell as we all will have watching it.
 So what are you waiting for?
 Tell us your tale.
 Entertain us.
 After all, we love to hear a good story.